-Your motor home is equipped with the a forced-air ducted circulation system.
-The temperature can be regulated at the wall-mounted thermostat.
+Your motor home is equipped with a recirculating 12-volt fan and either a manual heat control setting or a forced-air ducted circulation system.
+Controls will be on or near the furnace and will include a wall-mounted thermostat.
 The furnace will keep room temperatures at a comfortable level by activating fan and gas controls as temperatures inside the motor home vary.
 Refer to information on lighting, operation, adjustment, and service on the furnace case and in the appliance manual.

 When storing the motor home, turn the thermostat and the fan to the OFF position.
-Failure to shut off the fan may result in excessive drain on, and damage to, the auxiliary battery.
+Failure to shut off the fan may result in excessive drain on and damage to the auxiliary batteries.